GaloisInc/saw-script/doc/manual/manual.md

   or the `PATH` environment variable is used, as SAW can use this information to determine the location of the core Java libraries' `.jar` file.

+`SAW_SOLVER_CACHE_PATH`

+  ~ Specify a path at which to keep a cache of solver results obtained during calls to certain tactics.
+Note that if this environment variable is set, Python 3 and the Python LMDB bindings will need to be installed.
+See the section **Caching Solver Results** for more detail about this feature.

 On Windows, semicolon-delimited lists are used instead of colon-delimited lists.